AI and Energy for a Sustainable Future

 Investing in AI for the energy transformation

 Private investment in AI for energy has declined by over 30% in the last three years.
-Energy investment needs to be focused in four key areas: reducing methane emissions, utilizing carbon capture and storage, building a resilient grid and tripling the availability of renewable energy company.
+Energy investment needs to be focused in four key areas: reducing methane emissions, utilizing carbon capture and storage, building a resilient grid and tripling the availability of renewable energy.

 Expanding and enhancing grid capacity